-We project that Africa experiences the fastest energy demand growth among the world’s regions - driven by urbanization, rising population, and strong GDP growth
+We project that Africa experiences one of the fastest increases in energy demand among the world’s regions – largely supported by indigenous resources such as gas and renewables

 Growth in Africa’s energy consumption